john-carroll-sw/chat-completions-function-calling-examples/README.md

 - [Azure OpenAI / function-calling](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/function-calling?tabs=python)
 - [Ollama / functions](https://js.langchain.com/docs/integrations/chat/ollama_functions)

+Fundamental Steps for Function Calling:

+1. Call the model with the user query and a set of functions defined in the functions parameter.
+2. The model can choose to call a function; if so, the content will be a stringified JSON object adhering to your custom schema (note: the model may generate invalid JSON or hallucinate parameters).
+3. Parse the string into JSON in your code, and call your function with the provided arguments if they exist.
+4. Call the model again by appending the function response as a new message, and let the model summarize the results back to the user.

 ## Files

-- [`func_get_weather.py`](./func_get_weather.py): (**Start here!**) This is a simple program that has a single function 'get_current_weather' defined.
-The model says to call the function/tool multiple times(parellel <u>function calling</u>).
-Our code invokes our functions and then we send the function/tool's response back to the model supplying it with additional context provided by the 'tool'.
-It responds with a user-facing message which tells the user the temperature in San Francisco, Tokyo, and Paris.
+- [`func_get_weather.py`](./func_get_weather.py): (**Start here!**) This is a simple program that has a single native function 'get_current_weather' defined.
+The model is made aware of this function.
+Given the user's input, it tells us to call the function/tool.
+Our code invokes our function and then we add the function's response back to the model, supplying it with additional context.
+Finally, the assistant responds to the user with the temperature in San Francisco, Tokyo, and Paris.
+This also utilizes **parallel** <u>function calling</u>.
-- [`func_get_weather_streaming.py`](./func_get_weather_streaming.py): This is an example of how to <u>stream</u> the response from the model while also checking if the model wanted to make a function/tool call.
+- [`func_get_weather_streaming.py`](./func_get_weather_streaming.py): This is an example of how to <u>**stream**</u> the response from the model while also checking if the model wanted to make a function/tool call.
 It extends the 'func_get_weather' example.
+- [`func_conversation_history.py`](./func_conversation_history.py): This is a simple program that showcases some <u>semantic functionality</u> for: 1) **summarizing conversation history**, 2) providing **prompt suggestions** based on conversation history.
+This also shows how to utilize using **JSON Mode**.
+- [`funct_sequential_calls`](./func_sequential_calls.py): This serves as an example of **sequential** function calling.
+In certain scenarios, achieving the desired output requires calling multiple functions in a specific order, where the output of one function becomes the input for another function.
+By giving the model adequate tools, context and instructions, it can achieve complex operations by breaking them down into smaller, more manageable steps.
-- [`func_timing_count.py`](./func_timing_count.py): This example shows how to Do 'X' every 'frequency'.
-Shows how to <u>manage state</u> outside the conversation.
+- [`func_timing_count_chat.py`](./func_timing_count_chat.py): This example shows how to Do 'X' every 'frequency'.
+Shows how to <u>**manage state**</u> outside the conversation.
 There is a function that increments a counter using <u>function calling</u>, counting user inputs before the assistant says something specific to a user.
 Also shows how to do something once every week by checking if it has been a week and then editing system prompt.
-- [`func_conversation_history.py`](./func_conversation_history.py): This is a simple program that showcases some <u>semantic functionality</u> for doing two things: 1) summarizing conversation history, 2) providing prompt suggestions based on conversation history.
-Also returns from the model using JSON Mode.
 - [`func_async_streaming_chat.py`](./func_async_streaming_chat.py): an example script that demonstrates handling of <u>asynchronous</u> client calls and <u>streaming</u> responses within a <u>chat loop</u>.
 It supports <u>function calling</u>, enabling dynamic and interactive conversations.
 This script is designed to provide a practical example of managing complex interactions in a chat-based interface.
 - [`func_async_streaming_chat_server.py`](./func_async_streaming_chat_server.py): (**Most complicated**) an extension of the 'func_async_streaming_chat' script.
 It not only handles <u>asynchronous</u> client calls, <u>function calling</u>, and <u>streaming</u> responses within a <u>chat loop</u>, but also demonstrates an example of how to <u>format and handle server-client</u> payloads effectively.
 This script provides a practical example of managing complex interactions in a chat-based interface while ensuring proper communication between the server and client.